elliotttf/version-comparison/README.md

 This utility will compare two version strings to determine which is larger or if the strings are equivalent.

+Note: this utility makes a best effort at comparing _sane_ version strings but is not meant to be a catchall.

 ## Usage

 ```jvascript